 Monofocal lenses in both eyes

-The full distance correction in both eyes will benefit those with an active sports/ outdoor lifestyle.
+The full distance correction in both eyes will benefit those with an active sports / outdoor lifestyle, or perform visually demanding tasks on a regular basis.

 Monovision using monofocal lenses